 Smart home automation has come a long way.
 It still has further to go in terms of system cohesion, but adjacent modern technology relieves almost all of that.

 Maybe you’re not ready for a smart home yet – but rest assured this will be standard technology in the near future.
-Continued advancements show that automated luxury is no longer exclusive to the Bill Gates of the world.
+Continued advancements show that automated luxury is no longer exclusive to wealthy celebrities.

 It’s an exciting path, and the tech world is heading down in a full sprint.
 Keep an eye out for new products that can make this technology available in your home.